Cash Dividends vs. Share Repurchases

-- Psychologically, cash dividends can be enormously beneficial for a shareholder.
-Imagine, for a moment, a retired school teacher living in a house in the suburbs with a portfolio of $500,000.
+The first is that, psychologically, cash dividends can be very beneficial for a shareholder.
+Imagine, for a moment, a retired schoolteacher living in the suburbs with a portfolio of $500,000.
 If she were invested entirely in companies that retained all of their capital and/or repurchased stock, a major market drop of 20%, creating a paper loss, might concern her.
-If she were to invest in income-producing equities with an average dividend yield of, say, 4%, the same loss probably wouldn’t bother her because she would be consoled by the $20,000 cash dividends that arrived in the mail each year.
+If she were to invest in income-producing equities with an average dividend yield of, say, 4%, the same loss probably wouldn’t bother her because she would be consoled by the $20,000 cash dividends each year.
 In other words, the distribution of the profit will cause her, knowingly or not, to act more like an individual acquiring a stake in a private enterprise than a bystander subject to the whims of the stock market.
-With cold, liquid greenbacks in her hand, she can pay her bills while waiting out the temporary insanity of Mr. Market.

-- The need to constantly keep enough cash around each quarter to distribute dividends to stockholders tends to require companies to maintain more conservative capitalization structures, subtly reminding management that they are there to produce wealth for the owners of the business – not just make their empire bigger.
-It also tends to prevent large cash hoards building up that are inevitably blown by an adrenaline-filled CEO feeling pressure from Wall Street to “do something.”
-Typically, it seems as if the action of choice is to consummate an expensive acquisition, destroying shareholder value.
+Second, the need for companies to constantly keep enough cash around each quarter to distribute dividends to stockholders tends to require them to maintain more conservative capitalization structures, subtly reminding management that they are there to produce wealth for the owners of the business—not just make their empire bigger.
+It also tends to prevent cash hoarding that could inevitably be blown by a CEO feeling pressure from Wall Street to “do something.”
+Typically, it seems as if the action of choice is to consummate an expensive acquisition, often destroying shareholder value.

-- All else being equal, firms that pay cash dividends will not experience as great a percentage decline in bear markets because the dividend yield acts as a protective cushion.
-Typically, if a well-financed, conservatively run business falls so that the dividend is yielding 15%, Wall Street is going to recognize the bargain and snap up the shares.
-If the cash remained on the balance sheet, investors seem more hesitant to swoop in and take advantage of the situation because there is no guarantee management will allocate the capital wisely.
+Typically, if a well-financed, conservatively run business offers a dividend is yielding 15%, Wall Street is going to recognize the bargain and snap up the shares.
+If the cash remained on the balance sheet, investors seem more hesitant to swoop in and take advantage of the situation because there is no guarantee that management will allocate the capital wisely.

 Cash Dividends vs. Share Repurchases

-Most likely, a hybrid model will be preferred by directors, such as Home Depot; the home improvement chain has returned over 65% of profits to shareholders in recent years through a combination of aggressive share repurchases and cash dividends.
-At the same time, it’s increasing its store base and acquiring businesses on the supply side of the industry.
+Most likely, a hybrid model will be preferred by company directors.
+At Home Depot, the home improvement chain has returned more than 65% of profits to shareholders in recent years through a combination of aggressive share repurchases and cash dividends.